Phoenix: A Modular and Versatile Framework for C/C++ Pointer Analysis: Evaluation

-We run both configurations on a suite of $28$ GNU coreutils programs that exhibit diverse pointer behaviors.
-All experiments were conducted on a Linux server equipped with an Intel Xeon CPU and 512\,GB RAM.
+We run all four analysis configurations on a suite of $28$ GNU coreutils programs that exhibit diverse pointer behaviors.
+All experiments are conducted on a Linux server equipped with an Intel Xeon CPU and 512 GB RAM.

-Figures~\ref{fig:fici-runtime} and~\ref{fig:fscs-runtime} summarize the runtime ratio $Time(\text{SVF})/Time(\text{\ToolName})$.
-In the FICI setting (Figure~\ref{fig:fici-runtime}), Phoenix outperforms SVF on essentially all benchmarks, typically by a large margin: most programs exhibit ratios well above~$1$.
-In the FS setting (Figure~\ref{fig:fscs-runtime}), \ToolName-FSCS remains competitive overall and is often faster (ratios $>1$) despite operating in a strictly stronger precision regime than SVF-FSCI.
-While a subset of benchmarks falls below ~$1$—suggesting cases where Phoenix incurs additional cost for flow- and context-sensitive refinement—the slowdown is limited and does not dominate the suite.
+Figures~\ref{fig:fici-runtime} and~\ref{fig:fscs-runtime} summarize the runtime ratio of $\text{SVF}/\text{\ToolName}$.
+In the FICI setting (Figure~\ref{fig:fici-runtime}), \ToolName\ is faster on all 28 benchmarks, with ratios ranging from 1.41 to 2.88.
+In the FSCS setting (Figure~\ref{fig:fscs-runtime}), results are mixed: \ToolName-FSCS is faster on 13 benchmarks, slower on 14, and tied on one.
+The stronger configuration therefore has comparable aggregate performance but substantial variation across programs, including several significant slowdowns.

-Taken together, the results indicate that \ToolName's modular design does not impose a systematic runtime penalty.
-Compared to SVF, it delivers robust speedups in the baseline setting and maintains favorable performance in the more precise configuration.

 \textbf{Real-World Effectiveness}.
 As discussed in \cref{subsec:uses}, \ToolName\ serves as the analysis substrate for several production-grade static analysis and fuzzing tools~\cite{HuangBeacon22,sun2024fast,HuangTitan24,OOPSLA22CFL}, which have helped detect memory-safety violations and logic errors in large-scale open-source software.
 When deployed in a continuous analysis pipeline, they have collectively discovered hundreds of previously unknown bugs, many of which were assigned CVEs.
-A curated subset of these findings is available at \texttt{https://tinyurl.com/3jwrev67}.
-Notably, the directed fuzzing tool has been successfully deployed at Huawei (a leading global provider of ICT infrastructure and smart devices) and has detected more than $1,000$ bugs within the company.
+A curated subset of these findings is available at \url{https://tinyurl.com/3jwrev67}.
+Notably, the directed fuzzing tool has been successfully deployed at Huawei and has detected hundreds more within the company.